 Any Federal agency interested in acquiring the facility must notify the Start Printed Page 32103FTA Region VI office of its interest no later than July 16, 2021.

 Interested parties should notify FTA's Regional VI Office by writing to Gail Lyssy, Regional Administrator, Federal Transit Administration, 819 Taylor Street, Room 14A02, Fort Worth, TX 76102.

 Forrest Graham, Regional Counsel, (415) 734-9479.

 Start Supplemental Information

 Federal public transportation law (49 U.S.C.
-5334(h)) provides guidance on the transfer of capital assets.
-Specifically, if a recipient of FTA assistance decides an asset acquired, at least in part, with assistance under 49 U.S.C.
-Chapter 53 is no longer needed for the purpose for which it was acquired, the Secretary of Transportation may authorize the recipient to transfer the asset to a local governmental authority to be used for a public purpose with no further obligation to the Government.
+5334(h)) sets forth requirements for the transfer of capital assets.
+Specifically, if a recipient of FTA assistance decides an asset acquired under 49 U.S.C.
+Chapter 53 at least in part with that assistance is no longer needed for the purpose for which it was acquired, the Secretary of Transportation may authorize the recipient to transfer the asset to a local governmental authority to be used for a public purpose with no further obligation to the Government.
 49 U.S.C.
 5334(h)(1).